 But with Bayern, and now City, Guardiola has struggled in Europe.

-His almost compulsive need to tinker at crucial moments contributed to his three semi-final defeats with Bayern and his recent final loss with City, where the decision to play no defensive midfielder, in a final which was always going to be decided by Rodri or Fernandinho vs. N’Golo Kante, was simply baffling.
+His almost compulsive need to tinker at crucial moments contributed to his three semi-final defeats with Bayern and his 2021 final loss with City, where the decision to omit a traditional defensive midfielder was simply baffling.